RayRayDevDev/EXIFDataParser/README.md

 # R-Parser
 EXIF Data Processor with Initial MOV/MP4 Support!

 This is a simple C# app which takes the current file name of a JPEG/JPG, PNG, HEIC, or MOV/MP4 file and, upon checking its metadata for a date created or earliest access date (whichever comes first), renames the file to that date, with a preference for the date created.
-This allows easy sorting of photos in most photo gallery apps and, indeed, in most file systems when sorting by Name, which is what I was having trouble with.
+This allows for easy sorting of photos in most photo gallery apps and, indeed, in most file systems when sorting by Name, which is what I was having trouble with.

 As a relatively new developer, there are no doubt bugs and/or features one may wish to request--feel free to create a pull request or report an issue and I will look into it!